AngangGuo/blog/content/posts/2021/Cannot Find Drives.md

 Open > Advanced startup > Restart now > Troubleshoot > Advanced Options > UEFI Firmware Settings > Restart

 ## Account
-To set up Windows 10/11, it needs a Microsoft account.
+To set up Windows, you may need a Microsoft account.

-We can use the testing account rl2login@outlook.com.
+We can use the testing account **rl2login@outlook.com**.
 The computer will be linked to this account.
-Remember to `Remove this device` from this account after you finished testing.
+Remember to **Unlink** the device from this account after you finished testing.

 ### How to unlink a device from your account?
-**From Windows System**:
+**Find System Name**:
 * Open `System Infomation`
 * Get and record your system name

-**From Browser**:
+**Unlink From Windows Account**:
 * Sign In to your Microsoft account from [here](https://account.microsoft.com/account/),
 * Click `view all devices`
 * Find the device by using the device name recorded in the first step